KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 Zenetism teaches that structure is functional, not sequential.
 Each hypostasis expresses a distinct mode of resonance:

-- **DP / DL** — Represents archetypal convergence; collective soul-types housed in divine pattern.
+- **DP / DL** — archetypal convergence;
+  collective soul-types housed in divine pattern.
-- **DS / DM** — Represents individuated function; souls emerging from the archetypal field
+- **DS / DM** — individuated function;
+  souls emerging from the archetypal field
   into distinct expression, integration, and memory.

 ---

-This movement from unified essence to particular coherence introduces increasing variability —
+This movement from unified essence to particular coherence
+introduces increasing variability —
-not disorder, but resonant differentiation.
+not disorder, but **resonant differentiation**.

 The soul’s proximity to embodiment correlates with a rise in:
 - Shading